In reversal because of AI, office jobs are now more at risk

 The version of ChatGPT open to the public has risks for workers: It often gets things wrong, can reflect human biases and is not secure enough for businesses to trust with confidential information.
 Companies that use it get around these obstacles with tools that tap its technology in a so-called closed domain – meaning they train the model only on certain content and keep any inputs private.

-Morgan Stanley uses a version of OpenAI’s model made for its business that was fed about 100,000 internal documents, more than 1 million pages.
+Morgan Stanley uses a version of OpenAI’s model made for its business that was fed about 100,000 internal documents, more than one million pages.
 Financial advisers use it to help them find information to answer client questions quickly, like whether to invest in a certain company.
-(Previously, this required finding and reading multiple reports.)
+Previously, this required finding and reading multiple reports.

 Aquent Talent, a staffing firm, is using a business version of Bard.
 Usually, humans read through workers’ resumes and portfolios to find a match for a job opening; the tool can do it much more efficiently.
-Its work still requires a human audit, though, especially in hiring, because human biases are built in, said Ms Rohshann Pilla, president of Aquent Talent.
+Its work still requires a human audit, though, especially in hiring, because human biases are built in, said Aquent president Rohshann Pilla.

-Harvey, which is funded by OpenAI, is a startup selling a tool like this to law firms.
-Senior partners use it for strategy, like coming up with 10 questions to ask in a deposition or summarizing how the firm has negotiated similar agreements.
+Harvey, which is funded by OpenAI, is a start-up selling a tool like this to law firms.
+Senior partners use it for strategy, like coming up with 10 questions to ask in a deposition or summarising how the firm has negotiated similar agreements.

-“It’s not, ‘Here’s the advice I’d give a client,’” said Mr Winston Weinberg, a co-founder of Harvey.
-“It’s, ‘How can I filter this information quickly so I can reach the advice level?’
+“It is not ‘Here’s the advice I would give a client’,” said Mr Winston Weinberg, a co-founder of Harvey.
+“It is ‘How can I filter this information quickly so I can reach the advice level?’
 You still need the decision-maker.”

-He said it’s especially helpful for paralegals or associates.
-They use it to learn – asking questions like: What is this type of contract for, and why was it written like this? – or to write first drafts, like summarizing a financial statement.
+He said it is especially helpful for paralegals or associates.
+They use it to learn – asking questions as “what is this type of contract for” and “why was it written like this” – or to write first drafts, like summarising a financial statement.

 “Now all of a sudden, they have an assistant,” he said.
 “People will be able to do work that’s at a higher level faster in their career.”